Locations:

 How is keratoconjunctivitis diagnosed?

-Your healthcare provider will start almost any discussion reviewing your symptoms and medical history.
-They’ll ask you about other conditions, recent illnesses and things like whether or not you wear contact lenses.
-Your provider may also perform:
+Your eye care provider will start by reviewing your symptoms and medical history.
+They’ll ask you about your health conditions and any recent illnesses.
+Your provider may also perform various tests, including:

 Advertisement